apollographql/apollo-link/docs/source/links/state.md

 const unsubscribe = client.onResetStore(stateLink.writeDefaults);
 ```

-If you would like to unsubscribe this callback, `client.onResetStore` returns an unsubscribe callback.
+If you would like to unsubscribe this callback, `client.onResetStore` returns an unsubscribe function.
 However, we don't recommend calling unsubscribe on your state link's `writeDefaults` function unless you are planning on writing a new set of defaults to the cache.

 <h2 id="resolver">Resolvers</h2>